amasha2k/amasha2k/README.md

 ## Hi there 👋, I'm Amasha Hirushani!

-I am a passionate Software Engineering undergraduate at ICBT, specializing in Data Science and Quality Assurance (QA).
+I am a passionate Software Engineering undergraduate at International College of Business and Technology, specializing in Data Science and Quality Assurance (QA).
 With a strong foundation in software engineering principles, I have hands-on experience in web and mobile development, as well as software testing methodologies.
 My goal is to contribute to high-quality software solutions by leveraging my technical expertise and problem-solving skills.

 ### 🔹 Technical Expertise:
 - **Programming & Scripting:** Java, JavaScript, PHP